FracktalWorks/BTT-Manta-CB1-Development-Documentation/README.md

 2. Similarly, generate the serial ID by typing in 'ls /dev/serial/by-id/`, and it will still generate an ID.
 Copy down the ID for future uses and purposes.

-3. The flashing and updating of firmware using the DFU method may not be possible, due to reasons giving error during the `make flash FLASH_DEVICE= /dev/serial/by-id/xxx` process, where it does not recognise the serial ID, but this does not cause any issues in the future.
+3. The flashing and updating of firmware using the DFU method may not be possible, due to reasons giving error during the `make flash FLASH_DEVICE=/dev/serial/by-id/xxx` process, where it does not recognise the serial ID, but this does not cause any issues in the future.

 4. The generated serial ID can still be put in the printer.cfg, which was generated previously itself when klipper was flashed.

 ## OctoKlipper plug-in installing and setting up

+### Settings to do when Klipper was installed via KIAUH.

 1. Initially, in the terminal of the SSH server terminal, install the wheel package of the Octoprint, for smooth install of the OctoKlipper plug-in, using the command `~/OctoPrint/venv/bin/pip install wheel`.
 After installation, head back to IP-address of the OctoPrint.